makrai/notes/martin21-predict-quality-NeuN-wo-train-test.md

     smaller for the lower-quality model, when the number of layers is ﬁxed
   * This is unexpected
   * we can perform model diagnostics, by separating α ^ into its two components
-    * α and λ max, and examining the distributions of each.
-In doing so,
+    * α and λ max, and examining the distributions of each
     * => we see additional examples of Scale Collapse and additional evidence for Correlation Flow
 * We next examine the Spectral norm in GPT versus GPT2-small.
 In Fig. 6a,